USF-CS631-S24/USF-CS631-S24.github.io/assignments/project07.md

 published: false
 ---

-# Adding strace to xv6
+# xv6 Processes and strace

 ## Due in your project07 GitHub repo by Thu May 9th at 11:59pm